nicabreon/example-golang/README.md

 # example-golang
-Simple Example and Snippet in Golang
+Simple Examples and Snippet in Golang